 - Heat cast iron skillet to almost smoking.
 Place loin into skillet and brown on all sides.

 - Slice into 1-inch pieces on a platter and spoon berry reduction on top of venison.
 Serve with collard greens.
+Sprinkle Kosher salt over the sliced loin.

 - Place blackberries, blueberries, red wine, sugar, and lemon juice in a small saucepan and bring to a boil.
 Reduce the heat to simmer and reduce by half.
 Season with salt.